Last Updated on 11 October 2024 by Cycloscope

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-The white rhino is indeed the reason for the park to first come into existence.
+The white rhino is indeed the reason the park first came into existence.
 This species was indeed endangered already in the late 19th century, and although the park has seen the systematic killing of more than 100,000 other animals (blamed for the endemic presence of tsetse flies), the white rhino was spared and today there are about 1000 specimens in the park.

 How to book a safari in Hluhluwe – Imfolozi